Joe2308/hooplife-ms4/TESTING.md

 * One bug that caused me some concern was my in my add to wishlist functionality.
 If a user added an item to their wishlist then no other user could add this item.
 I rectified the problem by adding an instance of the user to the wishlist when it was being created.
 I had to amend my wishlist model to use a oneToOneField using the built in django auth User model.

+* There is one bug remaining on the shopping bag page.
+When I refactored my shopping bag for smaller screens sizes the increment and decrement buttons on desktop are not disabling.
+This is due to Javascript searching the DOM for the applied unique ID.
+I made attempts to change the IDs to shared class names however I could not get this functionality to work effectively on Desktop.
+I ask fellow students on slack but no one seemed to be able to fix the issue successfully.
+I will continue to resolve this issue as I seek to enhance my Javascript skills.

-* I have checked the dev tools console and python interperater and there do not appear to any unresolved errors in the application.
+* I have checked the dev tools console and python interperater and there do not appear to any unresolved errors other than those noted above in the application.
 However if time allowed there are many things I would like to tidy up in form of continuity of image size across all templates.

 ## **[BACK TO TOP](#content-quick-links)** *